European interwar economy: Germany

-The aftermath of Germany's loss in World War 1 saw the country experience severe hyperinflation, with the Weimar Republic finally tackling the issue by 1923.
+The aftermath of Germany's loss in World War I saw the country experience severe hyperinflation, with the Weimar Republic finally tackling the issue by 1923.
 A period of known as the Golden Twenties then saw major economic stabilization and growth fuelled largely by foreign investments and loans.
 However, the Great Depression resulted in the recalling of these loans and severe economic troubles and social unrest.
 By 1932, close to six million people were unemployed.
-The situation in Germany became so precarious that Hitler and the Nazi party started to gain the support of the people.
+The situation in Germany became so precarious that Adolf Hitler and the Nazi party started to gain the support of the people.

 United Kingdom

-Estimated to have lost ¼ of its wealth during World War 1, Britain turned to welfare to spark an economic recovery.
+Estimated to have lost ¼ of its wealth during World War I, Britain turned to welfare to spark an economic recovery.
 Reliant on receiving payments of war debts from Germany to stimulate economic growth after the onset of the great depression, the British economy suffered when the United States nullified these reparation payments.
 Britain, along with France, demanded that Germany pay these debts, despite the country being on the verge of a financial collapse.
 After much debate, the sum of the payment was set at 32 billion gold-backed US dollars over the course of 62 years.
 Economists such as John Maynard Keynes have compared this to imposing slavery on Germany and its defeated allies.